Daniel Müller‐SchottBorn 1976

 Daniel Müller‐Schott Biography (Wikipedia)

-Daniel Müller-Schott (born 1976 in Munich, Germany) is a German cellist.
+Daniel Müller-Schott (born 1976 in Munich) is a German cellist.

 He studied with Walter Nothas, Austrian cellist Heinrich Schiff and British cellist Steven Isserlis.
 Violinist Anne-Sophie Mutter personally coached him in her foundation, thanks to which he could later spend one year studying with Mstislav Rostropovich.
 Aged 15, he aroused enthusiasm by winning the first prize in the International Tchaikovsky Competition for young musicians in Moskow in 1992.

 He plays a cello by Matteo Goffriller, Venice, 1727.